Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: Methods

-\item in order for two compression schemes to belong to the $\mathbf{LZ}$ family, they must necessarily be identical;
+\begin{enumerate}[label=(\alph*)] \item in order for two compression schemes to belong to the LZ family, they must necessarily be identical; \item in the general case (by accounting for arbitrary strings beyond a handful of pre-selected examples), the expected compression rate (or expected number of factors in their respective parsings) would not be correlated at the asymptotic limit (as the length of strings/objects increases), even though they may not actually be for an a priori chosen set of particular examples (especially for short sequences). \end{enumerate}

-\item in the general case (by accounting for arbitrary strings beyond a handful of cherry-picked examples), the expected compression rate (or expected number of factors in their respective parsings) would not be correlated at the asymptotic limit (as the length of strings/objects increases), even though they may not actually be for an a priori chosen set of particular examples (especially for short sequences).
+For the Molecular Assembly Index (MA) introduced in~\cite{Marshall2021} as an application of Ai within the context of molecular complexity, we show that it is not only highly correlated with the LZW of InChI strings, but also highly correlated with the length of InChI strings themselves.
+In addition, we showed that one of the main benefits the authors claim about Ai (`molecular assembly' or MA) as being experimentally measurable using mass spectrometry data, is also observed when applying LZW directly on the InChI chemical compound descriptions, implying that it is neither something of particular interest to report nor something only Ai can do.

-\end{enumerate} For the Molecular Assembly Index (MA) introduced in~\cite{Marshall2021} as an application of Ai within the context of molecular complexity, we show that it is not only highly correlated to the LZW of InChI strings, but also highly correlated to the length of the InChI strings themselves.
-Besides, we show that one of the main benefits of the Ai (`molecular assembly' or MA, being experimentally measurable using mass spectrometry data) is also observed for the LZW of InChI strings.
-See also Section~\ref{sectionMAcorrelations}.
+In order to expose (a) as false, it is always possible to pick particular cases of strings for which the parsing, according to LZ77, differs from the one according to LZ78~\cite{Cover2005}.
+These are 2 different LZ compression schemes that differ trivially yet they are based on the same principles, and both are derived and belong to the same family.

-In order to trivially check that (a) is false, one simply needs to note that it is always possible to pick particular cases of strings for which the parsing according to LZ77 differs from the one according to LZ78~\cite{Cover2005}.
-For example, one can see in~\cite[Figure~$3$]{kempes2024} that the authors omit the dictionary built for the right square (i.e., the one for the parsing according to the assembly index calculation method).
-Specifically, this assembly coding dictionary is
+One can see in~\cite[Figure~3]{kempes2024} that the authors omit the dictionary built for the right square (i.e., the one for the parsing according to the assembly index calculation method).
+Specifically, this assembly-coding dictionary is